• Skip to primary navigation

 • Chocolate melting pieces work best for this recipe

 • Chocolate chips can also be used.
-Add 1 tablespoon of shortening to the chocolate chips while melting.
+Add a teaspoon of oil to the chocolate chips while melting.

 • White chocolate chips do not melt and should not be used